ProsperWorks/redis-ick/README.md

 Notice how the critical section no longer includes process_batch_slowly().
-Instead it only spans two Redis ops and some local set arithmetic which.
+Instead it only spans two Redis ops and some local set arithmetic.

-The critical section and the Forgotten Dirtiness Problem which it causes is still there, but is much smaller.
-In practice we have process_batch_slowly() taking minutes, but even in extreme situations this critical section never took more than 3 seconds.
+The critical section which causes the Forgotten Dirtiness Problem is still there, but is much smaller.
+In practice we see process_batch_slowly() take minutes, but even in extreme situations this smaller critical section never takes more than 3 seconds.

 ## Proposal: The Ick Pattern